-On 17 February 2008, the Assembly of Kosovo declared Kosovo an independent and sovereign country.
-The Republic of Kosovo is now recognized by one-hundred and sixteen (117) states,3 out of which 22 are EU member states.
+On 17 February 2008 the Assembly of Kosovo declared Kosovo an independent and sovereign state.
+The Republic of Kosovo is by now recognized by one hundred and seventeen (117) states, including 22 EU member states.

-Until the end of 2009, the reform dialog between Kosovo and EU was taking place within the Stabilisation and Association process Tracking Mechanism (SATM).
-Afterwards, in October 2009, EC published the communication Kosovo - Fulfilling its European Perspective, whereby the reform dialogue advanced to the Stabilisation and Association Process Dialogue (SAPD), whereas, among others was also proposed to initiate the process for Kosovo's participation in EU Programmes.
+Until the end of 2009 the reform dialogue between Kosovo and the EU was taking place within the Stabilisation and Association process Tracking Mechanism (STM).
+Afterwards, in October 2009, the EC published the Kosovo - Fulfilling its European Perspective communique whereby the reform dialogue was advanced to the Stabilisation and Association Process Dialogue (SAPD), and, proposing, among others, to initiate the process for Kosovo's participation in EU Programmes.

-The process towards SAA commenced in October 2011 when EC, through the Progress Report, recommended the initiation of the Feasibility Study for Stabilisation and Association Agreement between European Union and Kosovo, a study that in October 2012 concluded that Kosovo was ready to commence negotiations for SAA.
+The process towards SAA commenced in October 2011 when EC, through the Progress Report, recommended the initiation of the Feasibility Study for Stabilisation and Association Agreement between European Union and Kosovo, a study that in October 2012 concluded that Kosovo was ready to commence SAA negotiations.
 The negotiations commenced in October 2013 and were concluded in July 2014.
-This was followed by the adoption of this agreement by the Governments of the Member States, and its signature on 27 October 2015.
-Finally, the SAA was approved by the Government of Kosovo on 30 October 2015, and ratified by the Assembly on 2 November 2015, and entered into force on 1 April 2016.
-During 2016, were functionalised the joint Kosovo-EU bodies established within SAA for overseeing its implementation: the Stabilisation and Association Council (SAC), the Committee, subcommittees and special groups, and the Stabilisation and Association Parliamentary Committee.
-During 2020, these bodies were assembled in the fifth round.
+Then the SAA was approved by Governments of Member States, was signed on 27 October 2015, and was approved by the Government of the Republic of Kosovo (on 30 October 2015) and ratified by the Assembly of the Republic of Kosovo (on 2 November 2015).
+Finally, the SAA entered into force on 1 April 2016.
+The joint Kosovo - EU bodies established under the SAA for overseeing its implementation were made operational during 2016: the Stabilisation and Association Council (SAC), the Committee, subcommittees and special groups, and the Stabilisation and Association Parliamentary Committee.
+During 2021 these bodies were convened in their sixth round.